Looking after yourself in pregnancy

 There are several ways that you can look after your emotional and mental health while you are expecting your baby.
 Here are a few strategies for looking after yourself in pregnancy.

-Don’t put too much pressure on yourself – give yourself time to relax and to reduce your stress as this will not only benefit you and your partner but also your growing baby as the level of stress hormones in your body can affect the developing baby.
+Don’t put too much pressure on yourself – Give yourself time to relax and to reduce your stress.
+This will not only benefit you and your partner but also your growing baby, as the level of stress hormones in your body can affect the developing baby.

 Be aware of pressures from others – Pressure may not only come from ourselves, but also from the expectations of others (parents, in-laws, family, colleagues).
 Things have changed since your parents became parents – you have different options, networks and expectations.
 Whilst they may give advice based on their experiences, with time, you will be drawing on your own experience.
 This will be based on your own knowledge and understanding about your baby whom you will know better than anyone else.
 Whilst it can be useful to be open to advice, also trust yourself.
 If things are getting tough, ask for advice.

 Identify other supports – Think about who you might be able to approach for different kinds of support that you may need.
 This not only includes practical support, which you may need especially in the first few weeks after birth, but also emotional support, which includes being able to openly share your feelings and concerns without feeling judged.

 Be proactive about asking questions of your health provider – Don’t be afraid to ask questions or share concerns when you visit your GP, obstetrician or see the midwife – that is what they are there for.
 If you don’t feel comfortable to speak to your allocated public health provider, ask if there is someone else you can speak to or arrange an independent appointment with your GP.